MicrosoftDocs/Viva/WorkplaceAnalytics/insights-in-outlook.md

 Did you ever miss an important email or forget a commitment you made to your co-workers?
 Do meetings and emails tend to take over your calendar?
 Do you ever wish to see reminders for 1:1 meetings with your manager, direct reports, or other top collaborators?
 Would you like to be notified if an upcoming meeting doesn't have a quorum?

-If your answer to any of these questions is _yes_, we have exciting news for you.
-We are making an Outlook add-in that gives you actionable insights available to all Office 365 commercial users.
+If your answer to any of these questions is _yes_, there is exciting news.
+An Outlook add-in will soon appear that makes actionable insights available to all Office 365 commercial users.
+Empowering users to be more productive is a way to help them  succeed in the modern workplace.

 ## Insights that you might see